2022-23 Highland School Improvement Plan

 Statement of Goal

-Highland School will improve student’s word recognition skills by implementing instructional strategies designed to enhance phonemic awareness and student’s decoding skills with all students during the 2022-2023 school year in all grade levels.
+Highland School will improve students’ mathematical abilities by implementing the Dreambox Learning resource designed to provide targeted instruction based on student's individual needs with all students during the 2023-2024 school year in all grade levels.

 Rationale for Goal

-The Highland School Instructional Leadership Team met several times to review data and assess areas of strength and areas for potential growth within our school.
-A common trend across all grade levels was a need to improve student’s word recognition skills.
-This need was most prevalent in K-3 student’s phonological awareness and 4-6 grade student’s decoding abilities.
-By implementing practices that align with the science of reading, we will be able to better support student’s foundational skills.
+The Highland School Instructional Leadership Team met several times to review student data and assess areas of strengths and areas for potential growth within our school.
+A common trend across all grade levels was a need for increased student access to personalized resources, particularly resources that are able to be used independently.
+This was especially prevalent in students with an average propensity in mathematics across grade levels, according to ECRA.

 Implementation and Support of Goal